-Although the Internet is one of man's greatest creations, it also has many disadvantages.
-Below is a complete list of all of the disadvantages of the Internet.
+Although the Internet is one of man's greatest creations, it has many disadvantages, several of which are listed in the following sections.

-The Internet is perfect for giving everyone the ability to work from anywhere.
-However, that also means that it may be expected that you are available to work even if you are not supposed to be working.
+The Internet is great for giving its users the ability to work from anywhere.
+However, you may be expected to be available to work at any time of the day, even if you had not previously agreed to be available.

-For example, you may be at home and get a notification that an important work related e-mail has been received and end up working on that e-mail without getting paid.
+For example, you may be at home and get a notification of an important work-related e-mail and end up working without getting paid.

-With access to billions of people and computers, it makes it easier for computer hackers and malicious users to hack accounts and steal personal information that could be used for identity theft.
-The Internet also connects all computers to each other, which makes it easier for hackers to scan millions of computers and quickly identify what computers are vulnerable to attack.
+With access to billions of computers, computer hackers and malicious users can hack accounts and steal personal information that could be used for identity theft.
+The Internet also connects all computers, so hackers can scan millions of computers and quickly identify what computers are vulnerable to attack.

-The Internet also makes it much easier for students to cheat on their studies or find others on the Internet to write reports for them or do their homework.
+The Internet also enables students to cheat on their studies or find others on the Internet to do their homework.

 Spam and advertising

-It's great that the Internet can be an easy way to reach a much wider audience than traditional advertising methods (e.g., Newspaper, TV, and Radio).
-However, because it is so easy and cheap, it can mean that you will see more advertising and get more spam in your e-mail Inbox than you may in real life.
+It's great that the Internet allows access to a much wider audience than traditional advertising methods (e.g., newspaper, TV, and radio).
+However, because digital advertising can be sent on a massive scale, you might see more spam in your inbox than junk mail in real life.

 Affects focus and patience

 The sites we use on the Internet every day have an "instant gratification" effect.
-They also present an infinite menu of things to think about and experience at any moment, on demand.
-Getting information this way rewards fast-paced thinking that shifts focus quickly, which affects your interactions in general, making you more impatient and less focused in your activities.
-Try to balance this natural effect with time away from social media and focused on creative, responsible activities like exercise or cleaning.
+They also present an endless menu of things to think about and experience at any moment, on-demand.
+Getting information this way rewards fast-paced thinking that shifts focus quickly, which affects your interactions in general, making you more impatient and less focused on your activities.
+Try to balance this natural effect with time away from social media and focused on more productive real-life activities like exercise or cleaning.